MatVenuz/odin-recipes/README.md

-In this project i going to make a page using the html tags!.
+In this project i going to make a page using the html tags like img h1 p, the base of the page going to be a recipes page

-I will make a page of meals recipes!.